website under construction

 [ igg – office for architecture ]

 Galán is Assistant Professor at Barnard and Columbia Colleges and teaches both undergraduate studios, seminars, and lectures as well as graduate courses at Columbia GSAPP.
-He graduated as an architect at ETSAM, holds a MArchII by Harvard GSD as well as a MA and a PhD by Princeton University.
+He graduated as an architect at ETSAM, holds an MArchII from Harvard GSD as well as an MA and a PhD from Princeton University.
 He is a licensed architect in Spain.

 All rights reserved.
 Contact us for complete project and image credits.